emilycharris/emilyslist/README.md

 - Prevent a logged in user from updating records created by another user.
 - Use token authentication to allow a user to authenticate

 The application was created using the Python programming language, as well as the Django web framework.
 The application also includes an API using Django REST Framework.
 Front-end development includes HTML, CSS, and Bootstrap.
-The application was successfully deployed to the web using Heroku.
+The application was successfully deployed to the web using Render at the following address: https://emilys-list.onrender.com.